pyro: A teaching code for computational astrophysical hydrodynamics: Acknowledgements

 \section{Acknowledgements}

-We thank Ann Almgren, John Bell, Alan Calder, Chris Malone, and Andy Nonaka for many helpful discussions on hydrodynamics and/or this paper. \pyro\ was developed over many years as a tool to learn these methods for my own research before incorporating them into production codes.
+The results shown here can be reproduced with the \pyro\ git version: 3a1794743255d6f748a61dc0841576b9c8c54d3b.
+We thank Ann Almgren, John Bell, Alan Calder, Chris Malone, and Andy Nonaka for many helpful discussions on hydrodynamics and/or this paper.
+We thank the anonymous referee for very helpful suggestions and a thorough review of the code.
+Much of the effort in making the code conform to the python style guidelines is due to this feedback. \pyro\ was developed over many years as a tool to learn these methods for my own research before incorporating them into production codes.
 The original version of \pyro\ benefited greatly from the inviting environment at Lulu Carpenter's.
 Some support along the way was provided by DOE Office of Nuclear Physics grant DOE DE-FG02-06ER41448 and NSF grant AST-1211563. \\